deeedob/thesis/content/21_foundation_clap.md

 CLAP stands out for its:

-- **Consistent API** and **flat architecture**, making plugin creation more intuitive.
+- *Consistent API* and *flat architecture*, making plugin creation more intuitive.
-- **Adaptability**, allowing swift integration of modern features like Note Expressions and Parameter Modulation.
+- *Adaptability*, allowing flexible integration of unique features like per-voice modulation (MPE^[Midi Polyphonic Expression] on steroids) or a host thread-pool extension.
 - Open-source ethos, making the standard accessible under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

-CLAP establishes a stable Application Binary Interface.
-This ABI forms a bridge for communication between digital audio workstations (DAWs) and audio plugins such as synthesizers and effect units.
+CLAP establishes a stable and backward compatible Application Binary Interface.

-The ABI is backward compatibility, that is, a plugin built with CLAP version 1.x will operate within any DAW that supports CLAP version 1.y.
-This compatibility is fundamental to the longevity of plugins and ensures a stable and reliable experience for users.
+This ABI forms a bridge for communication between digital audio workstations and audio plugins such as synthesizers and effect units.

-## 2.1 CLAP basics
+### 2.2.1 CLAP basics

 The principal advantage of CLAP is its simplicity.
 In contrast to other plugin standards, such as VST, which often involve complex structures including deep